 Provide energy-efficient street lighting for traveler safety and comfort.
-Prioritize implementation in Impacted Communities, particularly at parks, transit stops, alleyways, bike and pedestrian paths, and other appropriate areas.
+Prioritize implementation in Impacted Communities, particularly at parks, transit stops, alleyways, bike and pedestrian paths, and other appropriate areas, consistent with community desires.

-1.3 Complementation

 Streamline the implementation of traffic calming measures through the Neighborhood Traffic Management Program to encourage walkability in Impacted Communities.

-TR-P1.4

 Work with school districts, neighborhood groups, and the local Safe Routes to School Program to ensure that safe active modes of transportation to schools and related facilities are prioritized in Impacted Communities.
-TR-P1.5

 Partner with adjacent jurisdictions, Contra Costa Transportation Authority, and the Metropolitan Transportation Commission to manage regional movement of goods through unincorporated areas, minimizing impacts on residents and other sensitive receptors.

-Actions

-TR-A1.1

 Implement an equitable pricing program for on-street parking in commercial corridors throughout the county.
 Such a program would allocate parking revenue to improvement projects in Impacted Communities.
-TR-A1.2

 Pursue funding and other resources to implement the Accessible Transportation Services Strategic Plan and similar plans or initiatives that expand the hours of operation, operational boundaries, convenience, and quality of accessible transit to improve mobility for seniors, people with disabilities, and other vulnerable populations.
-TR-A1.3

-Provide convenient ways for residents to notify the County and other responsible agencies when transit shelters and amenities, other transportation infrastructure, and street furniture (i.e., benches, garbage cans, and water fountains) are in a state of disrepair.
+Provide convenient ways for residents to notify the County and other responsible agencies when transit shelters and amenities, other transportation infrastructure, and street furniture (i.e., benches, aarbage cans, and water fountains) are in a state of disrepair.
 Encourage and promote use of this reporting program in Impacted Communities.
-TR-A1.4

-Support means-based fare programs that would subsidize transit passes for residents of Impacted Communities and other vulnerable populations.
+Support establishment of a Bay Area-wide transit fare equity program that includes free and/or means-based Support means based fare programs that would subsidize transit passes for residents of Impacted Communities and other vulnerable populations.

-Develop a program that establishes, maintains, and enforces truck routes in the unincorporated county through State and local legislation and collaboration with other enforcement agencies, with the goal of minimizing impacts on residents and other sensitive receptors.
-This program should provide engineering solutions to divert trucks from Impacted Communities and establish criteria for designating truck routes, installing signage, and enforcement.
-TR-A1.6
+Develop a program that establishes, maintains, and aggressively enforces truck routes in the unincorporated county through State and local legislation and collaboration with other enforcement agencies, with the goal of minimizing impacts on residents and other sensitive receptors.
+This program should provide engineering solutions to divert trucks from Impacted Communities and establish enforcement.

 Facilitate enforcement of idling trucks by promoting community-based reporting through the use of phone and online apps for offenses which would trigger immediate enforcement agency follow up.
-TR-A1.7